-The Monterey Institute of International Studies ("MIIS" or the "Institute"), located in Monterey, California, includes the Graduate School of International Policy Management, the Graduate School of Translation and Interpretation and Language Education, and enrolls approximately 770 students.
-The Institute also includes the internationally renowned James Martin Center for Nonproliferation Studies and Center for East Asian Studies.
+The Monterey Institute of International Studies, located in Monterey, California, includes the Graduate School of International Policy Management, the Graduate School of Translation and Interpretation and Language Education, and enrolls approximately 713 students.
+The Monterey Institute also includes the internationally renowned James Martin Center for Nonproliferation Studies and Center for East Asian Studies.